oleksandrbyk/blog/content/blog/2017-07-24-r-code-and-reproducible-model-development-with-dvc.md

   In this document we will briefly explore possibilities of a new open source tool that could help with achieving code simplicity, readability and faster model development.
+picture: /uploads/post_images/2017-07-24.png
+pictureComment:
+  Kudos to StickerMule.com for our amazing stickers (and great customer service)!
 author: ../authors/marija_ilic.md
 tags:
   - Data Science